Dadudekc/gpt_automation/docs/SPRINT_PLAN.md

 # Sprint Plan – Next Phase

-This sprint targets the tasks required to push `gpt_automation` toward beta readiness.
+This sprint targets the tasks required to push `gpt-automation` toward beta readiness.
 The sprint duration is **two weeks**.

 ## Objectives